IBM-Cloud/ansible-collection-ibm/docs/ibm_container_cluster_config_info.rst

   config_dir (False, str, None)
     The directory where the cluster config to be downloaded.
 Default is home directory

+  admin (False, bool, False)
+    If set to true will download the config for admin

   ibmcloud_api_key (True, any, None)